Summary #

 Portscanning #

-Using the Rustscan
+Using Rustscan

 we can see what TCP ports are open.
 This tool is part of my default portscan flow.